zgast/zgast/README.md

 ### Markus
-Hello I'm Markus
+I'm a young Developer, who just have fun while writing code, I also like hardware too, but never seen hardware in github.

-I'm a young Developer, who just writes a bit Java
+My main language is Java, i use it with different frameworks
-with a few Frameworks.
+like JavaFX or Apache POI